midigurdy/mg-docs/source/The_Menu_System.rst

 The largest part of the display is taken up by the visualisation of the **current string state and tuning**.
 From left to right you see the state for the drone, melody and trompette strings.
-Each area is divided into three
-sections: the top row shows the first string of each type, the bottom left the second and bottom right the third string.
-Enabled strings are shown with black text on white background, disabled strings are shown with white text on black background.
-Each section contains the currently chosen note for that particular string.

-As an example, the picture above shows that there are currently four active
-strings: the first and second drone string, the first melody string and the second trompette string.
-Drone strings are tuned to D, D and G, the melody strings are all tuned to G and trompette strings are tuned to D, G, and G.  P lease note that the display does not show the octave of the current tuning.
+Please note that the display does not show the octave of the current tuning.
 To see which octave a string is tuned to, you would have to open the respective String Setup Menu (see below) by pressing the buttons under the string label.